Report card: Bob Condotta grades the Seahawks’ loss to the Saints

 Bobby Wagner had seven tackles and played a key role in holding down the Saints’ running game.

-And Jordyn Brooks had four tackles but made one of the game’s bigger plays in the second quarter.

-Brooks leapt high to bat down a pass from Winston on third-and-goal at the 2 to force the Saints to settle for a field goal at the end of an 86-yard drive.
+And Jordyn Brooks had four tackles but made one of the game’s bigger plays in the second quarter when he leapt high to bat down a pass from Jameis Winston on third-and-goal at the 2 to force the Saints to settle for a field goal at the end of an 86-yard drive.

 Grade: B